floydspace/effect-presentations/scripts/01-effect-next-generation-typescript.md

 console.log(Effect.runSync(program)); // Output: "Result is: 6"</code></pre>

 notes:
 And lastly, if you think you could get out of using Effect because 'functional programming is too different and too difficult', think again.
 Effect has its own form of 'async-await' style syntax powered by generators.
-With generators you can write effectful code in the imperative way you already know.
+With generators you can write effectful code in the imperative way that you already know.

 ---